jeremylu43/jeremylu43.github.io/_posts/2025-10-07-nba_excitement_part_2.md

 Removing the bubble shows a slightly stronger relationship between Gini coefficient and median daily excitement:
 <img src="/images/NBA_Excitement/gini_regressions_no_bubble.png" alt="Gini regression with median daily exictement and median daily tension.
 Median daily excitement has a negative slope indicating less excitement when there is less parity, median daily tension has no relationship" width="500"/>

 For tension, there is a lack of a clear relationship.
-However, there is no

 ## Conclusion